usr-lab/pepper-social/README.md

 <img src="Screenshots/force-actions.gif" width="200"/>

 #### Learned Behaviour
-Approaching from the left side:
+Approaching from the left side by taking care of personal, social and public space:

 <img src="Screenshots/A1.gif" width="200"/>

-Approaching from the right side:
+Approaching from the right side by taking care of personal, social and public space:

 <img src="Screenshots/A2.gif" width="200"/>